DaxMoonJuice/Covid19EmailScraper/README.md

 <h1> Configuring Script To Work With Your Outlook Folder Structure </h1>

-The site_list_prod.json file is used to tell the script which outlook accounts + folders it needs to search through for Covid Test Emails
+The site_list_prod.json file is used to tell the script which outlook accounts + folders it needs to search through for Covid Test Emails.

 JSON is a type of text format for transferring and storing data.
-The site_list_prod.json file contains a list of configurations in the a JSON format
+The site_list_prod.json file contains a list of configurations in the JSON format.

 Each of the sets of { } brackets in the list (the [ ] brackets) contains the configuration information for a single site.
+An example of a configuration file can be found below.

 <h2>Example Configuration</h2>